family

 Video via Grammys.

-The album is described as Bieber's most personal work to date, exploring themes of fatherhood, fame, mental health and his high-profile marriage to wife, Hailey Bieber, who he married in 2018.
+The two-part album is described as Bieber's most personal work to date, and explores themes of fatherhood, fame, mental health and his high-profile marriage to wife, Hailey Bieber, who he married in 2018.

 Bieber finished recording the album in April in Iceland, with the release teased via cryptic billboards in cities like Reykjavik, Los Angeles and New York.